klauspost/reedsolomon/README.md

 [3]: https://travis-ci.org/klauspost/reedsolomon.svg
 [4]: https://travis-ci.org/klauspost/reedsolomon

-Reed-Solomon Erasure Coding in Go, with speeds exceeding 1GB/s/cpu core.
+Reed-Solomon Erasure Coding in Go, with speeds exceeding 1GB/s/cpu core implemented in pure Go.

 This is a golang port of the [JavaReedSolomon](https://github.com/Backblaze/JavaReedSolomon) library released by [Backblaze](http://backblaze.com), with some additional optimizations.